gdigrenadier/CGOML/README.md

 The header text should be replaced with the mod folder name and then the string should be changed as the actual mod name.

 After doing that, make sure to make a folder in the `Mod Files` and name it the same as you did the heading in the `mods.ini` file.
 After doing that, you should stick the mod files inside that folder you created.
 IMPORTANT: You must have the `.big` files have their extentions renamed to `.gib` as it is need to avoid generals from loading the files when you dont want them to.
+A more convienient option is to just copy the mod files from GenLaunchers `GLM` folder.

 # Using